Zoom is failing teachers. Here’s how they would redesign it

 - ‘It’s going to be overwhelming’: 7 teachers on the start of a school year like no other

 Ward’s suggestion?
 Establish a stronger information hierarchy.
-“I would design it for moderators so they can see a blown-out version of the chat,” he says.
+“I would design it for moderators, so they can see a blown-out version of the chat,” he says.
 “Then I would create tools for distinguishing between comments, questions, and DMs, and make it more obvious when people are raising hands or clapping.
 Some of my meetups have close to 500 people.
 The chats become a constant stream.
 It’s overwhelming.”

 A richer way of presenting lessons